-- (a) From a general plan, policy, or program EIR to a program, plan, or policy EIR of lesser scope or to a site-specific EIR; - (b) From an EIR on a specific action at an early stage to a subsequent EIR or a supplement to an EIR at a later stage.
+(a) From a general plan, policy, or program EIR to a program, plan, or policy EIR of lesser scope or to a site-specific EIR;

+(b) From an EIR on a specific action at an early stage to a subsequent EIR or a supplement to an EIR at a later stage.
 Tiering in such cases is appropriate when it helps the Lead Agency to focus on the issues which are ripe for decision and exclude from consideration issues already decided or not yet ripe.

-1.4.4 EIS/R Format
+1.4.4 EIR Format

-This document is a project-level tiered EIS/R, which examines the environmental impacts of the specifics of the Phase 2 alternatives, including construction and operation.
-This Draft EIS/R specifically considers whether Phase 2 alternatives would result in new significant impacts not identified in the 2007 Final EIS/R or if the Phase 2 alternatives would cause a substantial increase in the severity of previously identified impacts.
-This Draft EIS/R also discusses any pertinent new information or changes in circumstances that could result in new significant impacts not identified in the 2007 Final EIS/R or a substantial increase in the severity of previously identified significant impacts.
+This document is a project-level tiered EIR, which examines the environmental impacts of the specifics of the Phase 2 alternatives, including construction and operation.
+This EIR specifically considers whether Phase 2 alternatives would result in new significant impacts not identified in the 2007 Final EIS/R or if the Phase 2 alternatives would cause a substantial increase in the severity of previously identified impacts.
+This EIR also discusses any pertinent new information or changes in circumstances that could result in new significant impacts not identified in the 2007 Final EIS/R or a substantial increase in the severity of previously identified in the severity of previously identified in the 2007 Final EIS/R or a substantial increase in the severity of previously identified significant impacts.

 Previous mitigation measures identified in the 2007 Final EIS/R are described in Section 2.3, General Mitigation Measures from the 2007 Final EIS/R, and would be implemented where relevant to Phase 2 alternatives.
 These mitigation measures have been revised or augmented as appropriate for Phase 2 actions.
-This Draft EIS/R also identifies whether new mitigation measures are required.
+This EIR also identifies whether new mitigation measures are required.